-- D1.6 The Council will require landscape design, including tree planting, to be an integral part of all proposals for new development, where appropriate, and will require high standards to be achieved in this regard that contribute to general amenity, habitat creation and energy conservation. - 3.46 3.58 The Council attaches great importance to achieving the highest standards of hard and soft landscaping, including tree planting, for new developments.
+- D1.6 The Council will require landscape design, including tree planting, to be an integral part of all proposals for new development, where appropriate, and will require high standards to be achieved in this regard that contribute to general amenity, habitat creation and energy conservation. - 3.60 The Council attaches great importance to achieving the highest standards of hard and soft landscaping, including tree planting, for new developments.
 Good landscaping adds to quality of life both for occupants and the local community; increases the value and marketability of the development and improves the public realm.
 It can reinforce local distinctiveness, particularly if the species of trees and plants used are local to the area; increase biodiversity; contribute to the long-term sustainability of the environment and generally enhance the image of the Borough as a whole.
 The Council's Woodland Strategy and the Pennine Edge Forest project both have as a key objective an increase in tree cover within the Borough.

-- 3.47 3.59 Good quality landscaping is particularly important to major new developments like housing, schemes; along main transport routes and to office, industrial and retail developments with car parking. - 3.48 3.60 Government planning policy underlines the importance of good landscape design for new developments: "As the appearance and treatment of the spaces between and around buildings is often of comparable importance to the design of the buildings themselves, landscape design should be considered as an integral part of urban design" (PPG 1).
-"Greening initiatives can enhance quality, assist the permeability of land for storm drainage and contribute to biodiversity.
+- 3.61 Good quality landscaping is particularly important to major new developments, for example housing schemes along main transport routes and to office, industrial and retail developments with car parking. - 3.62 Government planning policy underlines the importance of good landscape design for new developments: Government planning policy as expressed in PPS1 Delivering Sustainable Development, and its companion guide, By Design, emphasises the importance of good urban design, of which landscape design is a component, whilst PPG3 Housing, states that "Greening initiatives can enhance quality, assist the permeability of land for storm drainage and contribute to biodiversity.
 Well-designed layouts can also contribute to energy efficiency.
-Landscaping should be an integral part of new development and opportunities should be taken for the retention of existing trees and shrubs and for new planting" (PPG 3).
-The retention of existing and the creation of new planting can contribute to energy conservation by reducing the exposure of buildings to cold winds. - 3.49 3.61 When submitting schemes to the Council for consideration, applicants will be required to demonstrate that landscape design has been an integral part of the design process from the outset, and not merely an add on, and that a high standard of provision and design will be achieved. - 3.50 3.62 When making an application for full planning permission, developers will be required to submit full details of landscaping proposals as an integral part of the application.
-Outline applications for seeking approval of reserved only certain matters of detail (e.g. siting and/or access) will need to show that the layout of a site has been designed to include appropriate provision for landscaping consistent with good urban design principles. - 3.51 3.63 Applicants should supply detailed drawings, schedules and specifications that clearly define their proposals. - 3.64 It is acknowledged that landscaping of any description may be either inappropriate or impracticable with some types of development (e.g. certain changes of use of existing buildings or some small infill developments).
+Landscaping should be an integral part of new development and opportunities should be taken for the retention of existing trees and shrubs and for new planting".
+The retention of existing and the creation of new planting can contribute to energy conservation by reducing the exposure of buildings to cold winds. - 3.63 When submitting schemes to the Council for consideration, applicants will be required to demonstrate that landscape design has been an integral part of the design process from the outset, and not merely an add on, and that a high standard of provision and design will be achieved. - 3.64 When making an application for full planning permission, developers will be required to submit full details of landscaping proposals as an integral part of the application.
+Outline applications seeking approval of only certain matters of detail (e.g. siting and/or access) will need to show that the layout of a site has been designed to include appropriate provision for landscaping consistent with good urban design principles. - 3.65 Applicants should supply detailed drawings, schedules and specifications that clearly define their proposals. - 3.66 It is acknowledged that landscaping of any description may be either inappropriate or impracticable with some types of development (e.g. certain changes of use of existing buildings or some small infill developments). - 3.67 Certain guidance on landscape design in new developments will be included in a supplementary planning document on urban design that will be prepared by the Council.

-Designing for safety and security
+Designing for Safety and Security